briansunter/graph/site/src/content/logseq/building-a-second-brain.md

 #### Highlighting without a purpose in mind

-When should you be  progressive summarization?
+When should you be doing progressive summarization?
 When you are getting ready to create something

 It takes time to distill your notes, so wait until you have a clear purpose.
-Otherwise, you're investing significant time without king if it will pay off.
+Otherwise, you're investing significant time without knowing if it will pay off.

 One rule of thumb is to make the note a little more discoverable every time you "touch" it by summarizing or adding a commentary.